18F/identity-analytics-etl/docs/source/01-Document-Maintainer-Guide/index.rst

 If you Are Doc Maintainer
 ------------------------------------------------------------------------------

-1. If you are familiar with `Sphinx Doc <https://www.sphinx-doc.org/>`_, skip this section.
-2. If you are NOT, and want to know:
+If you are familiar with `Sphinx Doc <https://www.sphinx-doc.org/>`_, skip this section.
+If you are NOT, read on.

     - :ref:`doc-maintenance-faq`
     - How to include a document to the place where it is needed?
     - How to build the doc site?